.

 Jeffrey’s “GPS Proximity Search” Lightroom Plugin

-This plugin – for Lightroom 2.0 and later – allows you to find geoencoded images in your Lightroom catalog that are within some specified distance from a location you choose.
+This for Adobe Lightroom Classic plugin allows you to find geoencoded images in your Lightroom catalog that are within some specified distance from a location you choose.
+(The same functionality is also included within my larger Geoencoding Support plugin.)

-The download link is at right.
-For details on the plugin, see the Announcement and Instructions, and the version history below.
+For details, see the Announcement and Instructions, and the version history below.

-(This plugin works with images that have already been geoencoded: if you'd like to geoencode images, see my Geoencoding Support plugin.)
+(This plugin works with images that have already been geoencoded: if you'd like to geoencode images, see the aforementioned Geoencoding Support plugin.)

 Availability

 This plugin is distributed as “donationware”.
-I wrote it and make it available for free — everyone can use it forever, without cost of any kind — but unless registered, its functionality is somewhat reduced after six weeks.
-Registration costs the minimum 1-cent PayPal fee; any additional donation you'd like to make in encouragement or thanks is optional and completely up to you.
-For details, see my blog post titled Lightroom Plugin Development: Now With Added Encouragement.
+I have chosen to make it available for free — everyone can use it forever, without cost of any kind — but unless registered, its functionality is somewhat reduced after six weeks.

 Version History